 North to Maine

-North to Maine is the recipient of first runner-up in the 2010 James Rodgers National Playright’s Competition at the University of Kentucky and was solicited for the 2010 Human Festival of New American Plays reading cycle at Actors Theatre of Louisville.
-To date, it has had two staged readings, one with Antipants Productions in Louisville and another with ArtEffects Theatre Company in New York City.
-North to Maine also enjoys multiple sponsors.
+North to Maine is the recipient of first runner-up in the 2010 James Rodgers National Playright’s Competitionat the University of Kentucky and was solicited for the 2010 Human Festival of New American Plays reading cycle at Actors Theatre of Louisville.
+To date, it has had two fully-staged productions, North to Maine, was first produced in June 2013 by State of Play Productions Inc. at the C.O.W (formerly the Living Theatre).
+The premiere was sponsored by the Appalachian Trail Conservancy and covered by both Backpacker and Outside magazine.
+North to Maine won First Runner-up in the James Rodgers National Playwrights Competition and was solicited for Humana’s ’09-’10 reading cycle.

 If you want to read the complete script or are interested in producing North to Maine feel free to email Brent.